0xNixxy/techtips/README.md

 # Welcome to 0xNixxy Tech Tips

-This repository contains a personal collection of technical snippets that I collected over time to save time.
-I hope that it will also help you save time when faced with similar technical topics.
+Welcome to my personal repository of technical tips, an opinionated collection of practical and time-saving solutions that I gathered over time.
+These notes serve as my go-to reference for topics on system maintenance, software development and cybersecurity.
+I hope that others facing similar technical topics will find this collection helpful.

 I used [Github-flavoured Markdown](https://docs.github.com/en/get-started/writing-on-github) to write documents in this repository due to the simplicity to render visual